 No non-castrated male livestock over 1 year will be allowed in showmanship.
 The top showman from Division B1-B9 will go on to compete in Division B10.
+The second-place showman from Division B1-B9 will also go on to compete in Division B10.
 The top showman from Division B10 will be awarded overall Grand Champion Showman.
 Exhibitors of large animals age 7 and under, must be accompanied by a parent or legal guardian in the ring.
 The Show Ring Manager has the authority to bar from the Show Ring any exhibitor and animal determined to be unsafe.